ZSR3004/cell2/README.md

 That's the whole workflow!
 If you're done, remove your file from the `in/` box, and you can just take out the file with all the videos and optical flows.

-## Usage Examples
+## Cell Flow as Code Examples
-For usage examples, please refer to the `example_notebooks` subdirectory.
+For usage examples, please refer to the `example_notebooks` directory.

 ## Acknowledgments